SC4RECOIN/SC4RECOIN/README.md

 ## 👋
 ### About Me
-I am a software engineer with a background in machine learning and currently working remotely at [Alpaca](https://alpaca.markets/).
-I spend my free time working on trading strategies and learning new technologies.
+I am a software engineer with a background in machine learning.
+I am currently working remotely at [Alpaca](https://alpaca.markets/).
+I spend my free time working on trading strategies, learning new technologies, and working on my master's degree at GaTech.

 ### Interests
 - algorithmic trading 📈